Future Ready: Our New York State Reopening Plan

 Higher Education Research Guidance as of 6/8/20

 The University posts an announcement to the campus community on the same day we are notified of a positive result on a COVID-19 test for one of our faculty, staff or students.
 The Reopening Plan (above) submitted to NYS details the ongoing plans for testing and monitoring of Clarkson's campus community members.
 All students returning to campus for Fall 2020 have been required to submit a negative test result prior to their arrival.
 All students returning to campus were tested a second time by the University within 7 to 10 days of the specimen date of their first test.
 The University also is conducting 300+ random tests per week throughout the semester in addition to immediate testing based on COVID-19 symptoms or circumstances reported on a daily screening tool.

 Here are the announcements that have been posted since the Fall Semester has started and a dashboard with testing results.
-From March 13 through August 18, there were seven positive tests previously reported for faculty, staff and students who were not on campus.
 All have recovered.